wes-chen/build-a-website/lesson-02/README.md

 2. Clone your repository from the cloud.

+Select a repository to clone from Github.
+In this case it should be your hello-world repository that you made last week.
 ![Github Desktop Clone Step 1](https://github.com/wes-chen/build-a-website/blob/master/lesson-02/github-desktop-no-repos.png)

+Clone your repository into your local machine wherever you want to store your files.
 ![Github Desktop Clone Step 2](https://github.com/wes-chen/build-a-website/blob/master/lesson-02/github-desktop-clone-a-repo.png)

+Congrats!
+You've successfully cloned your repository from the cloud.
 ![Github Desktop Clone Step 3](https://github.com/wes-chen/build-a-website/blob/master/lesson-02/github-desktop-repo-view.png)

 3. Make a few edits!